Stascha Rohmer

 Stascha Rohmer (born June 29 June 1966 in Trier, Germany) is a German philosopher.
-His main research topics are Metaphysics, Anthropology, Philosophy of Nature and Philosophy of Law.
+His main research topics are Theoretical philosophy, German idealism, Anthropology, Philosophy of Nature and History of Philosophy.
 He is a specialist of the Metaphysics of Hegel and Alfred North Whitehead and since 2008 permanent member of the Whitehead Research Project in Claremont, California, United States.
-Rohmer has a daughter and a son.
+Currently he holds a visiting professorship at the Universidad Pontificia Comillas in Madrid, Spain.

 Biography

 Stascha Rohmer was born in 1966 in the city of Trier, Germany.
-His mother is the pedagogue Hildegard Rohmer-Stänner, and his father the architect Erhard Rohmer.
+His mother was the pedagogue Hildegard Rohmer-Stänner (1948-2022), and his father the architect Erhard Rohmer (1943-2017).
 Rohmer finished highschool at Beethoven-Gymnasium in the city of Bonn and pursued his higher studies in Philosophy and Hispanic Studies at the Freie Universität Berlin and Technische Universität Berlin.

 Due to a proposal by Hans Poser and Michael Theunissen, Rohmer was admitted as a member of the renowned scientific organization Studienstiftung.
 His PHD thesis focused on the Metaphysics of Alfred North Whitehead.
 His directors during his PHD were Hans Posers and Reiner Wiehl.

 Between the years of 1999 and 2014, Rohmer investigated and taught at the Institute for Philosophy of Humboldt-Universität Berlin and at the Institute for Philosophy Consejo Superior de Investigaciones Científicas in Madrid.

 Rohmer’s research has been supported by many recognized scientific organizations such as the German Academic Exchange Service, the Deutschen Forschungsgemeinschaft, the Meyer-Struckmann Foundation, and the Fritz Thyssen Foundation.

 Between 2008 and 2010, Rohmer was holder of an Intra-European Fellowship in the Program Marie Skłodowska-Curie Actions of the European Union.
 Rohmer wrote various monographs which parts especially from the philosophy of Hegel, Ortega y Gasset, Alfred North Whitehead and Helmuth Plessner.